spencerslickremix/InAppPurchaseManager-EXAMPLE/README.md

 Note the js is closest to top so it will load your products first, and unlock products if already purchased.

-Make sure you in-app products are in itunes connect and make sure the message says, waiting for screenshot.
+Make sure your in-app products are in itunes connect and make sure the message says, waiting for screenshot.
 That worked for me best and right away, no delay.

 So in this project I used:
 1. InAppPurchaseManager